IELTS Essay Sample 1113 - Reducing the working week to 35 hours

 Sample Answer 1:

 A balanced professional and personal life is the key to happiness - according to many researchers.
 This is why a group of people suggest reducing the office hours to 35 hours per week to allow employees to have more free time.
 It is undeniable that overwork causes stress and hamper productivity in the long run, but a workday of 7 hours may also reduce productivity and output.

 To outline the advantages, 35 working hours per week will allow employees to allocate more time for themselves and spend quality time with family and friends.
 Besides, they will be inspired to take part in different social and sports activities, and that will surely improve their health conditions.
 Moreover, the reduced working hours means more time for resting and taking vacations, and proper rest and vacations refresh our minds.
 Undeniably, this has a relationship with the productivity of employees in their offices.
 Finally, many stress-related issues are caused by overwork, and if employees work 7 hours a day, they are less likely to suffer from fatigue and stress.

 On the other hand, decreased working hours would reduce the output of employees, especially in industries and that would hike the price of different commodities.
 Life would become even more costly due to the increasing price.
-Companies, on the other hand, will have to hire more employees to maintain their productivity and thus their operational cost would increase.
+Companies, on the other hand, will have to hire more employees to maintain their productivity and thus their operational costs would increase.

 To conclude, a balanced working hour is already in place, which is 8 hours per day.
 Employees should work effectively during office hours and leave the office in due time.
 Companies should not put extra pressure and engage staff for more than 8 hours a day while the government should make sure that private companies are not violating the laws regarding the weekly working hours.

 Sample Answer 2: